-Erikson Institute’s Technology in Early Childhood (TEC) Center offers an innovative and intensive professional development program designed to develop early childhood educators as TEC Mentors who serve as leaders in tech integration in early childhood programs, classrooms, and out-of-school time settings.
-The TEC Mentors professional development certificate program aligns to the ISTE Standards for Educators.
+Erikson Institute’s Technology in Early Childhood (TEC) Center offers innovative professional development workshops, webinars, and programs designed to develop early childhood educators as leaders in technology integration in early childhood classrooms.

 “Our teachers like that Erikson staff are modeling behaviors they would typically see when using technology in the classroom,” Allen says.
 “They want the teachers to experience what the students are experiencing.
 For example, the Erikson staff give our teachers a problem and ask them to solve it by using technology.”

-– Theresa Allen, director of instructional technology for the Archdiocese of Chicago’s Office of Catholic Schools.
+– Theresa Allen, Former Director of Instructional Technology, Archdiocese of Chicago’s Office of Catholic Schools

-Research on TEC Center’s professional development programs indicates that after the program teachers reported:
+Research on TEC Center’s professional development programs indicates that after professional development, teachers reported:

 - increased confidence in their use of available classroom technologies.